BoykovaAntonyna/nikita-kickstarter/WHY-NOT.md

 Because `extends` contains all `%placeholder` definitions in single files.
 Usage: `@extend %placeholder-name`

 ## Why don't you put the breakpoints into the `_respond-to.scss`?

 Since the breakpoints are project specific, it's better to have them in the `variables` folder.
-Otherwise you cannot grap and copy the `_respond` mixin into your project, without modifiying it.
+Otherwise you cannot grap and copy the `_respond-to` mixin into your project, without modifiying it.